prostep-ivip-e-V/vec/wiki/content/groups/vec-wf/index.md

 ---
 title: Vehicle Electric Systems Workflow Forum
-summary: "The VES-WF is an association of companies that are active in the field of wiring harness desing and manufacturing.<br/>
+summary: "The VES-WF is an association of companies that are active in the field of wiring harness design and manufacturing.<br/>

 The objective with regard to a model-based development process is the definition of an integrated and complete digital product model of the vehicle electric system."